lllyasviel/style2paints/README.md

 ALL RESEARCH USE IS ALSO PROHIBITED!

-(If you are writing a paper and need a comparison, you can use the online demo to get results, in absense with these pretrained models.)
+(If you are writing a paper and need a comparison, you can use the online demo to get results, in absense of these pretrained models.)

 # Training Datasets